turtlecoin/turtlecoin-docs/docs/guides/wallets/Using-Proton-Wallet.md

 This will appear only once, after this, the wallet will auto-open the last wallet opened, and opening other wallets or creating new ones will have to be done through the menu bar.

-You have the following options, click on the links to jump to associated guides.
+You have the following options, click on the link to jump to right section of this guide.

 - [Open an Existing Wallet](#Opening-a-Wallet)
 - [Create a New Wallet](#Creating-a-Wallet)